Codeception/Codeception/docs/modules/Yii2.md

 ### dontSeeCurrentUrlEquals

-Checks that current url is not equal to value.
+Checks that the current URL doesn't equal the given string.
-Unlike `dontSeeInCurrentUrl` performs a strict check.
+Unlike `dontSeeInCurrentUrl`, this only matches the full URL.

 ``` php
 <?php